King O'Malley: Adult life in the United States

-Before he moved to Australia, O'Malley lived a transient lifestyle as an insurance salesman and real estate agent on the west coast of the United States.
+Before he moved to Australia, O'Malley lived a transient lifestyle on the west coast of the United States, as an insurance salesman and real estate agent.
 There are contemporary references to him in California, Oregon, and Washington Territory, as well as in his presumptive home state of Kansas.
 At various times, O'Malley sold policies for the Northwestern Mutual Life Insurance Company, the Home Life Insurance Company of New York, and the Equitable Life Insurance Company.
 In April 1887, the Chicago Inter Ocean reported that he had forwarded policies amounting to $200,000 from Oregon, an immense sum at the time.
-He may have also made money engaging in land speculation, as he was wealthy enough to invest in property in Seattle which he retained for several decades.
+He may have also made money engaging in land speculation, because he was wealthy enough to invest in property in Seattle, which he retained for several decades.
 Surviving records indicate that he had "somewhat dubious" business practices – in 1887, he made a series of large deposits at a bank in Corvallis, Oregon, then abruptly withdrew his entire account.

-As a young man, O'Malley became a devotee of the temperance movement; his apparent home state of Kansas had been one of the first to enact statewide prohibition.
+As a young man, O'Malley became a devotee of the Temperance movement.
+In 1881, his apparent home state of Kansas became one of the first to enact statewide prohibition.
 He gave fiery public speeches in the towns where he sold insurance, warning against the dangers of what he called "stagger juice".
-O'Malley supported the pro-temperance Republican Party, and in 1884 stumped for the presidential campaign of James Blaine.
-He later claimed that he would have been appointed ambassador to Chile if Blaine won.
+O'Malley supported the pro-temperance Republican Party and, in 1884, stumped for the unsuccessful campaign by James Blaine to become the Republican presidential candidate.
+O'Malley later claimed that, if Blaine had been elected president, he would have been appointed ambassador to Chile.

-While in Texas, O'Malley founded a church, taking the title of "First Bishop of the Waterlily Rock Bound Church, the Red Skin Temple of the Cayuse Nation" in order to take advantage of a government land grant then being offered to churches.
-In 1881 O'Malley married Rosy Wilmot, who died from tuberculosis shortly before she was due to give birth in 1886.
+While in Texas, O'Malley founded a church, taking the title of "First Bishop of the Waterlily Rock Bound Church, the Red Skin Temple of the Cayuse Nation", in order to take advantage of a government land grant then being offered to churches.
+In 1881, O'Malley married Rosy Wilmot, who died from tuberculosis shortly before she was due to give birth in 1886.
 O'Malley claimed he had contracted the disease from her, and in 1888, having been given six months to live, he sailed for Queensland, Australia.